Stork Bite Birthmark: Causes, Treatment, And Prevention

 Stork bites are harmless birthmarks that are present at the time of birth.
 However, they are not hereditary.

 The stork bite birthmarks are common among newborns and are not a cause for concern.
 These birthmarks usually appear on the back and neck and fade away as the baby grows.
-Since these birthmarks rarely cause any discomfort, there is no need for treatment.
+Since these birthmarks in babies rarely cause any discomfort, there is no need for treatment.
 However, if the mark persists even after three years, a few parents may consider its removal for cosmetic purposes.
 A stork bite birthmark doesn’t spread and varies with other birthmarks.
 If you are unsure about the benign nature of the mark, you could always get it checked by a medical professional.

 Infographic: Remedies For A Stork Bite